 In the first two weeks of the program, you will be prepared for the internship through an introduction to public health policy and practice in India as well as the broader social, cultural, and political context of the country.
 You’ll also discuss the ethics of the internship and workplace norms in India.
 Once internship placements are confirmed, you, together with the academic director, will review learning objectives for the internship and discuss expectations.

-Build valuable cross-cultural professional experience and enhance your skills in an international work environment.
+Build cross-cultural skills and gain valuable experience in an international work environment.

 Enjoy access to SIT’s wide network of experts and organizations.